BDD 2

 • Misinterpretations analysis

-The course is interspersed with plenty of examples and exercises to help cement the ideas and practices in the learner’s mind.
+The course is interspersed with real-world examples and practical exercises to help teams internalize and apply each analysis technique effectively.

 Coaching